Top

 GRCh38/hg38

-What transcripts and consequence types are we using?
+What transcripts and variant consequence types are we using?

 What do the tumor type acronyms mean?